imclab/aquarium_controller/README.md

 Author: Chris Lüscher
 Current features:
 - Measure: pH, O2, temperature
-- Report: pH, O2, temperature, internal time
+- Report: pH, O2, temperature, internal time, Arduino RAM usage, fan speed
 - Fertilize: 3 fertilizer pumps
 - Control: 5 RC power switches
+- Cooling: control one set of 12v pc case cooling fans

 Disclaimer: this is a personal project.
 Pumping stuff into your aquarium is DANGEROUS and so is controlling your aquarium hardware via RC switches.
 Use this project as an inspiration only if you know what you are doing.
 I provide this information 'as is' without warranty of any kind.